 - Collects, aggregates, filters and correlates metrics and events from infrastructure systems with data from external sources such as RSS, news feeds, and email messages.
 It can transmit alerts over private Twitter networks.

-- Ability to track long-running asynchronous transactions even when the parent (what?) that have spawned child (what) have terminated.
+- Ability to track long-running asynchronous transactions even when the parent has terminated.

 - Real-time measurement of transaction volume, in-flight transactions, violations, violation rate, failures, failure rate, latency, duration (total, maximum, avg.), and more.